cmotc/distro-build-config/README.md

 # distro-live-config
 Backup of my laptop OS configuration as a live-build tree

+**WARNING:** If you install the system in it's current configuration, your user name will be exposed on the lightdm-gtk-greeter login screen.
+This is one less thing an attacker with local access who cannot compromise you with a keylogger needs to guess.
+If you choose to install the system to your hard drive and use it day-to-day, be sure to encrypt your hard disk and change.

+        greeter-hide-users=false

+into:

+		greeter-hide-users=true

+On the other hand, if you use the Live configuration then you are at least no better or worse off for the configuration, since all the live configurations use the same name by design.
+This may offer greater resistance to certain kinds of analysis.
+I don't think it's a good idea to change the name on the live configuration itself, although an argument might be made for the value of a cascade of configurations, so maybe, just maybe, and keep in mind all I do is read alot so who am I?
+Nobody that's who, but maybe releasing your custom live configuration only *temporarily* narrows your anonymity set(and that's kind of an overblown way of saying it, an attacker still still has to find someplace where you leak this information from a channel you think is secure and then do something with it.)

+So right now, 2 things to think about. *Do you want your username displayed on* *the greeter screen?* Probably not.
+Maybe though.
+They would have to decrypt the disk, whatever TPM or coreboot situation you may have worked out, and anything else that happens before the greeter might be enough for you.
+Also, *setting* *theusername breaks the amnesic property of the system and gives a* *characteristic that can be used to track it across some types of sessions if* *the user is already compromised or leaks information from a session.* I've attempted to partially mitigate this through the use of multiple Tor circuits for different types of apps and using End-to-End encryption wherever available when on the clearnet, but this is imperfect and a *MUCH BETTER WAY* if you intend to use terminal tools over Tor is to separate your circuits by contextual identity (Any particular account getting a different Tor circuit would be an OK way to start) and the best way is to restart, boot into the LiveCD, and only use one Tor circuit for one thing then restart every time you change tasks.
+It's a spectrum.

 **Current Project:** Switch from the default systemd init system in Debian Jessie to a more Gentoo-like init system using OpenRC instead of SysV-RC(thus keeping the only useful parts of systemd) and replacing other tightly integrated